Fu Hao owl zun: Description

 A zun vessel, prominently used during the Shang and early Zhou dynasty, is primarily used for storing wine, with a wide opening for drinking.
 They often come in two forms: one that is trumpet-shaped, or often, in the themes of animals.
 The bronze owls found in the tomb measure 46.3 cm, with a mouth length of 16.4 cm, shaped in the form of a tripod, with its tail serving as a third leg.
 Its head is raised upward, its chest protruding forward, and its wings are folded.
-Also noted is that the beak is sharp, and the legs are bulky as if to imply ferocity.
 On the body of the vessel, the beak and breasts carry the patterns of cicadas, thunder, motifs, a snake pattern on the tail, and the neck carries the pattern of Kui.

 Written onto the vessels are the archaic characters of Fu Hao, the owner of the tomb, wife of Shang Dynasty leader Wu Ding.
 The records from oracle bones and the contents of the tomb, designated Tomb 5 in Xiaotun, (468 bronzes), indicate her prominence in Shang society, along with her role as a military leader at the time.